simanta2330/mywriteups/README.md

 ---

 ## 🧠 About Me
-Hi, I’m **Simanta Mondal** — a content editor and cybersecurity enthusiast passionate about simplifying complex topics for readers.
+Hi, I’m Simanta Mondal — a content editor and cybersecurity enthusiast passionate about simplifying complex topics for readers.
+I’m currently pursuing a BSc in Computer Science and Engineering with a major in Cybersecurity.
 I write to share knowledge, inspire curiosity, and build digital communities.

 ---